kelvin633/final_app/README.md

 # Violent Crime Rates in the United States Data Explorer
 The purpose of this app is to explore the data along with their variables and add some visualizations

-# Data Source
-The data used for this project can be found at : https://www.kaggle.com/datasets/halimedogan/usarrests

 # Variables Information
 A data frame with 51 observations on 4 variables

 State: State where the crime occurred